-A great way to spend the day is to take a tour boat to the small volcanic islands in the centre of the Caldera.
-There are all types of cruises and boat excursions that visit this area of Santorini so you'll have no trouble getting there.
+A great way to spend time on holidays to Santorini is to take a tour boat to the small volcanic islands in the centre of the Caldera.
+There are all types of cruises and boat excursions that visit this area of the island so you’ll have no trouble getting there.
 The journey takes just 10 minutes from the port in Thira, and walking among the active craters is quite an experience.
 These islands also have steaming hot springs perfect for taking a dip in before heading back.

-A visit to Santorini wouldn't be complete without checking out the one-of-a-kind volcanic beaches.
-Coastlines here aren't the usual white-sand-and-blue-water affairs - instead you'll find vibrant red sands and towering cliffs.
-Some of the beaches require a short hike to get to, but once you reach the coastline you won't be disappointed.
+Cheap Santorini holidays wouldn’t be complete without checking out the one-of-a-kind volcanic beaches.
+Coastlines here aren’t the usual white-sand-and-blue-water affairs – instead you’ll find vibrant red sands and towering cliffs.
+Some of the beaches require a short hike to get to, but once you reach the coastline you won’t be disappointed.